Sleep Class FAQs:

 No. Sleep training is so much more than the strategy that you use to teach your baby how to fall asleep.
 The class includes detailed information on how to make sure that your baby is ready for sleep training.
 Once you complete sleep training preparation in the first part of the class you’ll move on to selecting a sleep training strategy.
 We offer four different core strategies for teaching your baby new sleep habits.
 You will be able to choose a strategy that suits your baby and parenting style.
 For example, some babies will benefit from having a parent in the room the entire time, while others will do better having a parent leave the room and we offer options for both.
 The class will help you decide what level of interaction will be best for your family.

 However, this is a sleep training class and the strategies described in the class are all parent-led interventions.
 This means that you will be changing your baby’s expectations around sleep.
-Since learning something new can be a little frustrating even with a lot of soothing and support (think about learning to walk or ride a bike),most babies will cry some, even with a highly interactive method of sleep training.
+Since learning something new can be a little frustrating even with a lot of soothing and support (think about learning to walk or ride a bike), most babies will cry some, even with a highly interactive method of sleep training.
 It will take time for the new way of doing things to feel “right”.

-If you would prefer to take a baby-led approach to helping your baby learn to sleep independently (e.g. making very slow and gradual changes to adjust your baby to new experiences over time), then we recommend that you book a personal consultation so that we can learn about your situation to tailor a baby-led plan to your family situation.
+If you would prefer to take a baby-led approach to help your baby learn to sleep independently (e.g. making very slow and gradual changes to adjust your baby to new experiences over time), then we recommend that you book a personal consultation so that we can learn about your situation to tailor a baby-led plan to your family situation.

 Can I use the strategies I learn during the sleep training class for nap training?

 Naps are complicated.
-Many of the strategies that work very well for nighttime sleep training will not work well at all for naps.
-We are working on a separate nap training class, but in the meantime we can help you build a nap training plan in a personalized consultation or you can purchase our nap book to develop your own plan.
+Many of the strategies that work very well for nighttime sleep training will not work well for naps.
+We are working on a separate nap training class, but in the meantime, we can help you build a nap training plan in a personalized consultation or you can purchase our nap book to develop your own plan.
 The sleep class does cover what you should do about naps while you are beginning night sleep training.

 What ages are appropriate for sleep training?

 This class is appropriate for healthy babies between 6-15 months.
-We have plans to produce more classes in the future, but at this time if you need help with an toddler or with nap training, please schedule a sleep consult for individualized help.
+We have plans to produce more classes in the future, but at this time if you need help with a toddler or with nap training, please schedule a sleep consult for individualized help.